cacilhas/montegasppa/docs/2020/10/chaos.md

 The evil is evil, even under order.

 The only way to defeat the evil is making peace with one’s inner demons.
 Remember demons are fallen angels – well… not exactly.
-They’re closer to _falling_ angels.
+They’re more to _falling_ angels.

 It’s because the fall of angels isn’t passed, it happens everyday inside us.
 All the time.